gautham3836/projectPolls/README.md

 # projectPolls

-This basically creates and adds new polls and count the votes of the polls.
+This basically creates new polls, count the votes of the polls and shows percentage of votes.